-Activity Evidence that supports this approach Challenge number(s) addressed Additional targeted support in lessons allowing for increased opportunities for feedback at point of teaching to increase the number of PPG children achieving the expected standard, or higher of difficulty. mpact. ent hing. ed to Sensory breaks led by class teachers £0 Due to the successes experienced last year, it is deemed beneficial that this provision continues and is further refined to allow sensory breaks to continue effectively despite Covid restrictions.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional targeted support in lessons allowing for increased opportunities for feedback at point of teaching to increase the number of PPG children achieving the expected standard, or higher standard based on their prior attainment £11255 (Learning Mentor/TA) Last academic year, using additional adults in core subject lessons to provide immediate feedback proved beneficial to disadvantaged learners as they could overcome barriers at the point of difficulty.
+This is recognised in EEF research findings which provide extensive evidence of very high impact.
+Immediate feedback and modelling in class means much less time being spent in subsequent teaching session was being spent addressing misconceptions from prior teaching and learning.
+Sessions can be pitched more accurately and greater levels of appropriate challenge offered to disadvantaged pupils in particular, giving teaching staff greater insight into the needs of those within their classes.
+Feedback Very Night impact for very low cost based on extensive £ £ £ £ £ 2,3,4,5 Sensory breaks led by class teachers £0 Due to the successes experienced last year, it is deemed beneficial that this provision continues and is further refined to allow sensory breaks to continue effectively despite Covid restrictions.
 Sensory Circuit Sessions ensured pupils start their school days with a calmer, focussed attitude to learning.
 Pupils re-entered classrooms calmly with less disruptive behaviours observed by class teachers.
 Engagement in lessons increased from the pupils who participated.
 Sensory breaks have had positive impact and success at reducing disruption and enhancing engagement, therefore a continuation and potential increase in this provision to be actioned moving forward 2,3,4,5

-One to one tuition for identified pupils £5, 560 It is proven that specific barriers to learning can impact drastically on children's learning.
-One to one tuition gives children the chance to address those barriers, as supported by research by the EEF which found an average of 5 months additional progress can be achieved with short, regular sessions.
-It is particularly effective in bringing on progress within English and Maths.
-Bespoke interventions in place in Autumn Term to support PPG children in foundational writing skills based on assessment information trends.
-2,4,5 One to one tuition E< Further Develop IDL programme Reading and comprehension are the fundamentals of learning and understanding so an increase in targeted support within these areas serves to aid disadvantaged pupils improve further, across the curriculum whilst also developing self-confidence, resilience and engagement.
-Identified disadvantaged pupils regularly supported to review and apply their reading and spelling skills.
-2,5 Further develop No Nonsense programme £2503 (TA) Teaching Assistant Interventions Moderate impact for moderate cost based on moderate evidence
+Further Develop IDL programme Reading and comprehension are the fundamentals of learning and understanding so an increase in targeted support within these areas serves to aid disadvantaged pupils improve further, across the curriculum whilst also developing self-confidence, resilience and engagement.
+Identified disadvantaged pupils regularly supported to review and apply their reading and spelling skills. oss the 2,5 £2052 (TA support) Teaching Assistant Interventions Moderate impact for moderate cost based on moderate evidence £ £ £ £ a aaa +4

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £7,236
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £4873